 Joshua Davis, Brunswick, ME.
-Co-founder and CEO of Gelato Fiasco, which he established when he was 24 years old.
+Joshua is Co-founder and CEO of Gelato Fiasco, which he established when he was 24 years old.
 Gelato Fiasco operates two stores in Maine and offers its Maine-made, all-natural gelato for sale in thousands of grocery stores across the United States.
-Josh oversees the company’s targeted growth, including its most recent $2.3 million expansion of its Flavor Foundry in Brunswick, and leads a team of about 50 employees.
+Joshua oversees the company’s targeted growth, including its most recent $2.3 million expansion of its Flavor Foundry in Brunswick, and leads a team of about 50 employees.
 With his co-founder, he was named as the Small Business Administration’s Young Entrepreneur for New England for 2014.
-Josh has been quoted by Reuters, MSNBC, and CNN/Money, and Gelato Fiasco has been featured in Bon Appetit, the Boston Globe, and O: The Oprah Magazine.
+Joshua has been quoted by Reuters, MSNBC, and CNN/Money, and Gelato Fiasco has been featured in Bon Appetit, the Boston Globe, and O: The Oprah Magazine.
 He joined CEI’s board in 2016.

 John Dorrer, Brunswick, ME.
 John is a labor economist and consultant focused on human capital development who has worked at the local, state and national level in leadership, executive and technical roles over the past 35 years.
 Most recently, he served as Senior Advisor at Georgetown University’s Center on Education and the Workforce, where he helped organize a multi-state consortium of state policymakers, academic economists and data scientists to examine links between state education and training investments with economic and labor market performance.
-He has been a Senior Fellow at Jobs for the Future (Boston), Acting Commissioner and Center for Workforce Research and Information Director for the Maine Department of Labor, and Deputy Director, Workforce Development Programs, at the National Center on Education and the Economy in Washington D.C.
+He has been a Senior Fellow at Jobs for the Future (Boston), Acting Commissioner and Center for Workforce Research and Information Director for the Maine Department of Labor, and Deputy Director, Workforce Development Programs, at the National Center on Education and the Economy in Washington, D.C.
 He serves as a Board Member for the Maine Center for Economic Policy, on the Research Committee of the Maine Economic Focus Initiative and on the Alfond Leaders Advisory Committee.
-Dorrer received a M.S. degree in Resource Economics and B.A. in Economics from the University of New Hampshire.
+John received a M.S. degree in Resource Economics and B.A. in Economics from the University of New Hampshire.
 He joined CEI’s board in 2017.

 Karin A. Gregory, JF, MPH, Biddeford, ME and Boston, MA.
 Karin is a business and intellectual property lawyer focused on life sciences, food, healthcare and nutrition at Furman Gregory LLC, a firm she co-founded.
 She has been: active in the early stage venture capital and angel investment industries since 2000; a lawyer and partner in a Boston venture capital fund; an angel investor; a Maine Angels member; and past board member at Maine Venture Fund.
-Ms. Gregory is CEI Ventures’s Board Chair and serves on its parent board, CEI.
-She is University of New England’s board Vice Chair, is on Bigelow Laboratory for Ocean Sciences’s board, serves on the Food and Drug Law Institute’s Food and Nutritional Supplement committee in Washington, DC, and on many community-based commissions and boards.
+Karin is CEI Ventures’ Board Chair and serves on its parent board, CEI.
+She is University of New England’s board Vice Chair, is on Bigelow Laboratory for Ocean Sciences’ board, serves on the Food and Drug Law Institute’s Food and Nutritional Supplement committee in Washington, DC, and on many community-based commissions and boards.
 She was recently invited to serve as a Corporator for Eastern Maine Health Systems.
 She has a B.A. in Biochem-Psychology from Wells College, an M.P.H. in Health Services from Boston University, and a J.D. from the University of New Hampshire School of Law.
 Karin joined CEI’s board in 2014.

 Chip Newell, Portland, ME.
 Chip is a principal in The NewHeight Group, a real estate development and marketing consulting firm.
 Chip has been on the board of CEI Notes for several years and is currently on the board and Treasurer of The Maine Center of Economic Development.
 He is also on the board of Community Housing of Maine, on the finance committee for the Boothbay Region Land Trust and is on the Maine Community Foundation Cumberland County Committee.
 Chip has an A.B. from Bowdoin College in Economics and an M.B.A. in Finance and Accounting from Rutgers University.
 He joined CEI’s board in 2015.

 David Vail, Brunswick, ME.
 David is Adams-Catlin Professor of Economics emeritus and former director of environmental studies at Bowdoin College.
 He is a founding board member of the Maine Center for Economic Policy; advisor to the Maine Woods Consortium and to Four Directions Development Corporation’s Wabanaki Cultural Tourism Initiative; and serves on Chewonki Foundation’s board.
 David is a consultant to the Appalachian Mountain Club and to Maine Woods Discovery, an adventure tourism certification and branding initiative.
 David’s current research projects, with University of Maine colleagues, investigate consumer preferences for certified tourism quality labels and renewable biomass energy in northern Maine.
-He holds a B.A. in international affairs from Princeton’s Woodrow Wilson School and a Ph.D. in economics from Yale.
+He holds a B.A. in International Affairs from Princeton’s Woodrow Wilson School and a Ph.D. in Economics from Yale.
 He joined CEI’s board in 2010.